-(ii) Financial liabilities held at amortised cost
+Financial liabilities held at amortised cost

-Deposits from customers and institutions, group balances payable and other liabilities, other than those designated at FVPL are carried at amortised cost.
+Deposits from customers and institutions, group balances payable and other liabilities are carried at amortised cost.
 Any difference (if any) between proceeds net of transaction costs and the redemption value is recognised in the statement of profit or loss and other comprehensive income over the period using the effective interest rate method.